Site Tools

 • Our software encountered an error when sending

-• We’ve made a mistake (these things happen!)
+• We made a mistake (these things happen!)

 We made changes (on 13 April 2022) intended to reduce the likelihood of our emails being regarded as spam.
 Please let me know (with a copy of the email) if anything from the SABG (with the SABG’s Lachenalia logo, rather than from an individual member) ends up in your Spam or Junk email folder.
 Thank you.

-Our next meeting will be on Sunday 20th October 2024.
+Our next meeting will be on Sunday 19th October 2025, and provisionally will return to our usual place, Badger Farm, Winchester.

 → Read more...